 When To Start Exercising During Pregnancy?

-According to the WHO, involving in physical activity is better than a sedentary lifestyle (4).
+According to the World Health Organization (WHO), engaging in gentle workouts and physical activity is preferable to leading a sedentary lifestyle (4).
 Any exercise is beneficial, and including it right from the beginning of the first trimester will lead to a healthy delivery.

 It might not be easy for beginners to start the exercise, but having your partner or a friend would help you keep going.
 However, if you were already involved in vigorous activity or physically active, you may continue it during pregnancy and postpartum.
 You may consult your physician or healthcare provider to make an exercise plan for you.